harsh0703-harsh/xamtac-consulting/README.md

 ## Introduction

-This task was given by the Mirrar Company.
-The objective was to create a CRUD API for managing products that can have multiple variants.
+This task was given by the Xamatac Consulting.
+The objective was to create a CRUD API for managing products that can be accessible by a logged in user.
 The API allows users to perform basic CRUD (Create, Read, Update, Delete) operations on products and their associated variants.

 The project implements a backend system that communicates with a database to store and retrieve product and variant information.
 It utilizes technologies such as [list any technologies or frameworks used] to ensure efficient and reliable operations.